-1.3 Mass and Weight CoreShow familiarity with the idea of the mass of a body SupplementDemonstrate an understanding that mass State that weight is a force Demonstrate understanding that weights (and hence masses) may be compared using a balance is a property that "resists" change in motion Describe, and use the concept of, weight as the effect of a gravitational field on a mass 1.4 Density Core Supplement Describe an experiment to determine the density of a liquid and of a regularly shaped solid and make the necessary calculation • Describe the determination of the density of an irregularly shaped solid by the method of displacement and make the necessary calculation 1.5 Forces 1.5 (a) Effects of Forces Core Supplement • State that a force may produce a change in size and shape of a body Plot extension/load graphs and describe the associated experimental procedure Interpret extension/load graphs State Hooke's Law and recall and use the expression F = kx • Recognize the significance of the term "limit of proportionality" for an extension/ load graph Describe the ways in which a force may change the motion of a bodyFind the resultant of two or more forces acting along Recall and use the relation between force, mass, and acceleration (including the direction) the same line Describe qualitatively motion in a curved path due to a perpendicular force (F = mv/r is not required) 1.5 (b) Turning Effect Core Supplement Describe the moment of a force as a measure of its turning effect and give everyday examples Describe qualitatively the balancing of a beam about a private Perform and describe an experiment (involving vertical forces) to show that there is no net moment on a body in equilibrium a pivot Apply the idea of opposing moments to simple systems in equilibrium 1.5 (c) Conditions for Equilibrium Core • State that, when there is no resultant force and no resultant turning effect, a system is in equilibrium
+1.3 Mass and weight Core Supplement Show familiarity with the idea of the mass of a body State that weight is a force Demonstrate understanding that weights (and hence masses) may be compared using a balance Demonstrate an understanding that mass is a property that 'resists' change in motion Describe, and use the concept of, weight as the effect of a gravitational field on a mass 1.4 Density Core Supplement • Describe an experiment to determine the density of a liquid and of a regularly shaped solid and make the necessary calculation • Describe the determination of the density of an irregularly shaped solid by the method of displacement, and make the necessary calculation 1.5 Forces 1.5 (a) Effects of forces Core Supplement • State that a force may produce a change in size and shape of a body Plot extension/load graphs and describe the Interpret extension/load graphs associated experimental procedure • State Hooke's Law and recall and use the expression F = kx • Recognise the significance of the term 'limit of proportionality' for an extension/ load graph Describe the ways in which a force may change the motion of a body Find the resultant of two or more forces acting Recall and use the relation between force, mass and acceleration (including the direction) along the same line Describe qualitatively motion in a curved path due to a perpendicular force (F = mv2/r is not required) 1.5 (b) Turning effect Core Supplement Describe the moment of a force as a measure of its turning effect and give everyday examples Describe qualitatively the balancing of a beam about a pivot Perform and describe an experiment (involving vertical forces) to show that there is no net moment on a body in equilibrium Apply the idea of opposing moments to simple systems in equilibrium 1.5 (c) Conditions for equilibrium Core • State that, when there is no resultant force and no resultant turning effect, a system is in equilibrium

-1 E (d) Contor of Mooo

-1.5 (d) Center of Mass
+1.5 (d) Centre of mass Core

-Core Perform and describe an experiment to determine the position of the center of mass of a plane lamina Describe qualitatively the effect of the position of the center of mass on the stability of simple objects
+Perform and describe an experiment to determine the position of the centre of mass of a plane lamina Describe qualitatively the effect of the position of the centre of mass on the stability of simple objects

-1.5 (e) Scalars and Vectors
+1.5 (e) Scalars and vectors

 Supplement

 Demonstrate an understanding of the difference between scalars and vectors and give common examples Add vectors by graphical representation to determine a resultant Determine graphically the resultant of two vectors

-1.6 Energy, Work, and Power
+1.6 Energy, work and power

 1.6 (a) Energy

 Core Supplement

-Demonstrate an understanding that an object may have energy due to its motion or its position, and that energy may be transferred and stored Give examples of energy in different forms, including kinetic, gravitational, chemical, strain, nuclear, internal, electrical, light, and sound Give examples of the conversion of energy from one form to another and of its transfer from one place to another Apply the principle of energy conservation to simple examples Recall and use the expressions k.e. = 1⁄2 mv and p.e. = mgh
+Demonstrate an understanding that an object may have energy due to its motion or its position, and that energy may be transferred and stored Give examples of energy in different forms, including kinetic, gravitational, chemical, strain, nuclear, internal, electrical, light and sound Recall and use the expressions k.e. = 1⁄2 mv2 and p.e. = mgh

+Give examples of the conversion of energy from one form to another, and of its transfer from one place to another

+Apply the principle of energy conservation to simple examples